Coffee, cane and orange crops at risk as temperatures plunge in Brazil | Headlines

 - Brazil

-Temperatures fell in swathes of Brazil on Thursday - with rare snowfall overnight in some places - as a polar air mass advanced toward the center-south of the global agricultural powerhouse, threatening coffee, sugarcane and orange Brazil government warns of frosts in corn and wheat areas crops with frosts.
+Temperatures fell in swathes of Brazil on Thursday - with rare snowfall overnight in some places - as a polar air mass advanced toward the center-south of the global agricultural powerhouse, threatening coffee, sugarcane and orange https://www.reuters.com/article/us-brazil-grains-weather-idUSKBN2EY1JV crops with frosts.
+Unusually cold weather in Brazil has already sent international prices for coffee https://www.reuters.com/world/americas/coffee-prices-surge-unusual-cold-threatens-brazilian-production-2021-07-26/#:~:text=Preliminary%20estimates%20from%20the%20Brazilian,country 's%20total%20arabica%20crop%20area and sugar higher and Friday was forecast to be the coldest day of the year, according to Marco Antonio dos Santos, a partner at weather consultancy firm Rural Clima.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)